SasquatchXYZ/Liri-Node-App/README.md

 # LIRI-Node-App

-####Homework Assignment 10 - Node.js
+##### Homework Assignment 10 - Node.js

 LIRI is somewhat akin to SIRI; however, while SIRI is a "Speech Interpretation and Recognition Interface", LIRI is a "Language Interpretation and Recognition Interface".
 LIRI is a command line node application that is used to provide you with data given certain parameters and requests.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites